Apprehentice/apprehentice.github.io/_posts/2016-11-04-gamedev-perspective.md

 It supports parties, dialogues, menus, stats, battles (turn-based and active), but yields to the developer when necessary.
 At first glance, it appears to rub against Unity's workflow, but in reality, it's mostly just filling the gaps.
-When I first stumbled onto ORK, I thought the $100/seat price-tag was a bit steep, but the limited version seems to have all the features necessary for a good prototype.
+When I first stumbled upon ORK, I thought the $100/seat price-tag was a bit steep, but the limited version seems to have all the features necessary for a good prototype.

 I'll stick to ORK for now, learning how it works and building on its existing tools.